Creating 3D models from 2D Bitmap images

 Posted: Jan 16, 2015

-In this post I will be creating a 3D printable model from a 2D image which was taken from the retro videogame Jet Set Willy 2.
-Thanks to retro gaming legend @Clammylizard for the suggestion!
+In this post, I will be creating a 3D printable model from a 2D image that was taken from the retro videogame Jet Set Willy 2.
+Thanks to retro gaming legend Clammylizard for the suggestion!

-As ZX Spectrum games usually had limited color, it is a perfect screenshot for adding a bit of 3D to and printing it out.
+As ZX Spectrum games usually have limited color, it is a perfect screenshot for adding a bit of 3D to and printing it out.

 Jet Set Willy 2 Loading Screen

-The easiest way to convert the flat bitmap into a 3D model with some depth, that we can then manipulate in a 3D modelling package, is to use our online 2D image to 3D Model tool.
+The easiest way to convert the flat bitmap into a 3D model with some depth that we can then manipulate in a 3D modeling package is to use our online 2D image to 3D model tool.

 2D image to 3D Model tool Screen

-The section of the image that we will be converting is the Black and White centre picture part.
-We shall ignore the Red text for now (Our bitmap has been edited to remove these for now).
+The section of the image that we will be converting is the black-and-white center picture part.
+We shall ignore the red text for now.
+(Our bitmap has been edited to remove these for now).

-In the tool we can specify the width and height (132mm x 170mm) and a depth of 5mm.
-We also have the Invert Output option checked which means the White pixels will be rendered at 5mm deep and the Black pixels will not be rendered at all to our model.
+In the tool, we can specify the width and height (132mm x 170mm) and a depth of 5mm.
+We also have the Invert Output option checked, which means the white pixels will be rendered at 5mm deep and the black pixels will not be rendered at all in our model.

 2D image to 3D Model tool Screen

-With the image converted to a 3D model we can add a flat base to the model.
-This will be printed in Black plastic and then switched mid-way to White plastic for White part.
+With the image converted to a 3D model, we can add a flat base to the model.
+This will be printed in black plastic and then switched mid-way to white plastic for the white part.

 The full centre part of the picture